a

 Pvt.
 Dominic Freeman from Round Rock, Texas concentrates on his studies.
 Photo by Patriot Academy Student Pvt.
 Brittany Mayhugh

-The Patriot Academy does not accept applicants who are still in high school or who actively quit high school with intent of attending the Patriot Academy.
+The Patriot Academy did not accept applicants who are still in high school or who actively quit high school with intent of attending the Patriot Academy.
 The Patriot Academy believes that current high school students are best served in their communities, surrounded by their teachers, peers and mentors.
 We encourage students to stay in school.

 Recruiters: This page is no longer password-protected.
 If you’ve visited this page before, you may have to clear your web browser’s cache to view the page properly.